Posted on: August 9, 2022 Posted by: marketing@allentate.com Comments: 0

 Essentially, a home warranty is NOT designed to replace 18-year old roofs, furnaces, or other systems or appliances that have reached the end of their life.

-A home warranty definitely has a valued place for unexpected repairs.
-But it is not a safety net for house components that have come to the end of their useful life.
-Those expenses should be reflected in the sale price of the home, and not considered as part of the warranty.
+A home warranty definitely has a place for unexpected repairs.
+But it is not a safety net for house components that have come to the end of their useful lives.
+Those expenses should be reflected in the sale price of the home and not considered as part of the warranty.

 How does a home warranty differ from homeowners’ insurance?

-A homeowners insurance policy must be in place prior to closing on a home and will cover your dwelling personal belongings, theft, vandalism, fire, windstorm, lightning, and hail.
-Your liability coverage will also protect you if someone gets hurt while in your property and they decide to sue you.
+A homeowners insurance policy must be in place prior to closing on a home and will cover your personal belongings, theft, vandalism, fire, windstorms, lightning, and hail.
+Your liability coverage will also protect you if someone gets hurt on your property and decides to sue you.
 You also have coverage to cover medical expenses if someone is injured as part of a covered loss, as well as an allowance for living space if you are unable to live in your home because of a loss.

-On the other hand, a home warranty is coverage for your home’s major systems and appliances.
+On the other hand, a home warranty provides coverage for your home’s major systems and appliances.

 Interested in learning more about a home warranty?